 Food for our feathered friends is much more scarce in winter, so make sure your feeders are regularly topped up.
 They’ll need lots of high energy food such as suet and fat balls.
 Why not have a go at making your own fat balls?
 Our blog here will show you how.
 You may find you’re making more regular trips into the garden to top up the feeders, but you’ll be rewarded in summer when the birds start eating all the pesky insects for you.

 It’s not just one type of bird that needs help in winter.
 Keeping a rich source of different food available will attract a variety of birds and keep them coming back again and again.
-Our huge range of feeders will store all types of feed and we love our exclusively designed bird feeders.
-The peanut and suet pellet feeder is perfect as you can choose how to fill it.
+Our huge range of feeders will store all types of feed.
+We love our exclusively designed bird feeder, which gives you the choice of adding peanuts or suet pellets.
+With a hanging strap that unclips, the feeder can be effortlessly hung on any branch without damaging the tree.
+The integrated tray will catch any dropped food and doubles up as a perch to give birds better access.
 We’d suggest high energy suet pellets through the winter months which can then be switched for peanuts in milder weather.
 It’s easy to fill and separates into compartments for easy cleaning.
-Take a look at our ‘feeding wild birds in winter’ blog for lots of advice on the types of food to feed the birds.
+Head over to our Feeding wild birds in winter blog for lots of advice on the types of food to feed the birds.
+Take a look at our latest bird feeders in action:

 3. Fight the freeze